 - Identify attractive project ideas for bankers, funds, and other financing institutions.

 - Benchmarking the EE projects and selecting the “Triple-A” EE investments merit attention by the funding organisations.

 - Proposal of funding strategies (Green Bonds, Green Loans, Green Mortgages and the state-of-the-art Energy Efficiency Auctions policy instrument) that better match the examined investments and respective beneficiaries.

 Ensure proper provision of recommendations based on lessons learnt from the in-country demonstrations

-Financing bodies and the companies / project developers are the major recipient of all actions and key Triple – A beneficiaries.
-Additional target groups that enables the development, implementation, testing and exploitation of the proposed Triple-A innovative scheme for energy efficiency financing are policy makers and policy support institutes, researchers and academics in business and techno – economic fields, and other groups.
+The several stakeholder groups that participate in the entire energy efficiency investments value chain are the ones that provide the required knowledge to achieve the objectives of Triple-A. These have been identified since the early steps of the Triple-A project.
+Financing bodies and the companies / project developers are the major recipient of all actions and key Triple –A beneficiaries.
+Additional target groups that enable the development, implementation, testing and exploitation of the proposed Triple-A innovative scheme for energy efficiency financing are policy makers and policy support institutes, researchers and academics in business and techno – economic fields, and other groups.